yusefmosiah/choir-collective/docs/levels/level1.md

 This document describes the quantum harmonic oscillator model that governs thread behavior in the Choir system.

-Choir uses three key measurements to manage thread behavior:
+Choir uses four key measurements to manage thread behavior:

 ## 1. Thread Temperature
 Measures how "hot" (active/volatile) or "cool" (stable) a thread is: